Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis

 In addition to the move cost, we introduce a strict resource constraint for each player, which is a practical assumption but has been ignored in most prior works on security games.
 In particular, we place an upper bound on the average amount of resource that is available to each player at any time (to be formally defined below).
-As typical security games, we assume that $r_i, C^A_i, C^D_i$, the distribution of $w_i$, and the budget constraints are all common knowledge of the game, that is, they are known to both players.
-For instance, they can be learned from history data and domain knowledge.
+As in typical security games, we assume that $r_i, C^A_i, C^D_i$, the distribution of $\alpha_{i,k}$, and the budget constraints are all common knowledge of the game, that is, they are known to both players.
 Without loss of generality, all nodes are assumed to be protected at time $t=0$.
 Table~\ref{notation} summarizes the notations used in the paper.